 Community Land Trust Financing

 The City of Saint Paul Housing and Redevelopment Authority (HRA) has assigned funding for community land trusts to provide new pathways to homeownership for low-income households designed to stay affordable.
 Financing can be used by community land trusts and/or real estate development partners for property acquisition, development gap financing, long-term affordability gap financing and closing cost assistance.

 Applications for Community Land Trust Financing are currently closed.

 The Families First Housing Pilot provides Saint Paul families a $300 monthly rent supplement and ongoing supportive services for three years, in partnership with the Saint Paul Public Schools.
 Eligible families are those with incomes at or below 30% AMI, who pay 40% or more of their income for rent, are not receiving another housing subsidy, and have at least one Pre-K to 3rd-grade student enrolled in a participating school.

 Applications are accepted on a referral-only basis.
 For more information, contact a participating school.

 Downpayment Assistance Program

-The Downpayment Assistance Program provides financial assistance for homebuyers at or below 60% Area Median Income (AMI).
-Qualified homebuyers can receive up to $40,000 for a home downpayment, closing costs, and/or property inspection.
+The Downpayment Assistance Program provides financial assistance for homebuyers earning at or below 80% area median income (AMI).
+Qualified homebuyers can receive up to $40,000 to use towards a home downpayment, closing costs and/or property inspection.